Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Range for teammates.
 			// 4th number = Range for assistant killers.
 			"Melee Range Reward"			"100,100,100,100"

+			// Allow survivors to perform a number of midair dashes (extra jumps).
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 4
+			// Character limit for each value: 6
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 999999 (Highest)
+			// --
+			// 1st number = Number of dashes (jumps) to give to killers.
+			// 2nd number = Number of dashes (jumps) to give to assistants.
+			// 3rd number = Number of dashes (jumps) to give to teammates.
+			// 4th number = Number of dashes (jumps) to give to assistant killers.
+			"Midair Dashes Reward"			"2,2,2,2"

 			// The pipebomb duration to reward to survivors.
 			// Note: This setting can be used for standard Tanks.